abdulsaleh/asyncio-for-ai/src/rate-limiters.md

 ### Step 1 - Solution

-See the [LLM Responses](llm-responses.md) solution for how to make concurrent requests to the Gemini API.
-You can use that code but increase `_NUM_REQUESTS = 20` to trigger the rate limit error.
+See the [LLM Responses](llm-responses.md) solution to make concurrent requests to the Gemini API.
+Increase `_NUM_REQUESTS = 20` to trigger the rate limit error.

 ### Step 2 - Solution